banujan59/DualShockPCController/README.md

 6. In the user variable add a new variable called "BOOST_LIB"
 7. In the variable value, type the path to the Boost libs.
 Should be something like "C:\Program Files\boost\boost_1_76_0\stage\lib"
 8. This project is already configured to use these variables.
 You should be able to compile now.

+You can contact me on [LinkedIn](http://www.linkedin.com/in/banujan-atputharajah-556498222) for assistance.